Steel material properties

 For thin gauge steels for cold forming, no impact energy requirements are specified for material less than 6 mm thick.

 The selection of an appropriate sub-grade, to provide adequate toughness in design situations is given in BS EN 1993‑1‑10 and its associated UK NA.
 The rules relate the exposure temperature, stress level etc, to a 'limiting thickness' for each sub-grade of steel.
-Guidance on selection of an appropriate sub-grade is given in ED007.
+PD 6695-1-10 contains useful look-up tables and guidance on selection of an appropriate sub-grade is given in ED007.